mrxz/vrm-validator/node/README.md

-# gltf-validator
+# vrm-validator

-This is an npm package for the official [glTF Validator](https://github.com/KhronosGroup/glTF-Validator/) compiled from Dart to JS.
+This is an npm package for the [VRM Validator](https://github.com/mrxz/vrm-validator/) by [Fern Solutions](https://fern.solutions) compiled from Dart to JS.

 ## Installation

 ```
-npm install --save gltf-validator
+npm install --save vrm-validator
 ```

 ## Examples